Hire & Manage Teams in Shanghai

 Shanghai is a global center for finance, manufacturing and trade.
 It is the most populated city in China with a population of 26 million.
 Shanghai is home to some of China’s top talents, boasting highly educated citizens whom studied at top Chinese and overseas universities, most of whom are capable in English.

->

-> Oversea companies wishing to hire freelancers or employees in Shanghai can use HROne’s Employer of Record service to legally hire and provide Chinese benefits to their China-based team.
+Oversea companies wishing to hire contractors or full-time employees in Shanghai can use HROne’s Employer of Record service to legally hire and provide mandatory benefits to their China-based team members.

->

-> Procedure for hiring staff in Shanghai
+Procedure for hiring staff in Shanghai

 How we legally onboard your team

 1. Employees Onboarding